 DFG Research Fellowship 615 “Medienumbrüche”

 SFB / FK 615 “Media shifts” – media cultures and media aetics at the beginning of the 20th century and the transition to the 21st century

 The success of Siegen’s media research is not least reflected in the successful establishment of the DFG research college 615 on the subject of “media shifts” at the University of Siegen.
 In the application, we were able to refer to the many years of experience and the relevant human resources in the field of media sciences.
 In contrast to comparable research projects, the research group includes both technological aspects as well as anthropological, cultural-historical and literary-scientific questions, which lead to and accompany the digital upheaval in the transition to the 21st century.
-The comparison with the media’s upheaval situation at the beginning of the twentieth century allows for the formation of contrasting foci, which serve the historical foundation of the rhetoric of media shifts.
+The comparison with the media’s upheavel situation at the beginning of the twentieth century allows the formation of contrasting focuses, which serve for the historical foundation of the rhetoric of media shifts.
 The formation of these focuses is based on the insight that upheavals do not necessarily result in socially positive connotations.
 On the contrary, media shifts in different cultures result in different consequences in terms of content, time, social, media and space.
 Website: www.fk615.uni-siegen.de.